neil-zt/eecs-tools/README.md

 A collection of handy functions for introductory ECE/EECS courses.
 These functions are designed to assist students to quickly calculate what they want during exams.
 To maximize simplicity, there is no structured OOP practices here, simply functions.

-## Usage

-To-do: pypl installation and stuff

-After installation, this package is ready to be used, in any Python environment you like, Jupyter Notebook, for example.

 ## Coverage

 Functions are organized in files, with their respective coverage shown below: